Vinnie Moore

-Vincent Moore (born April 14, 1964) is an American guitarist and a member of the British hard rock band UFO.
+Vincent Moore (born April 14, 1964) is an American guitarist and a former member of the British hard rock band UFO.

 Biography

 Moore was born in New Castle, Delaware.
 He began his professional career at age 12 after receiving a guitar as a Christmas present.
 During a 2018 interview, Moore stated, "I got my first guitar for Christmas when I was like 12, basically just because I saw a picture of a guitar in a catalog, a JCPenney's catalog.
 I thought, 'Hey that looks pretty cool.
 I want that.'
 That was my motivation at the time, and I got it for Christmas, and really didn't bother with it a whole lot.
 Then, I started taking lessons for the next year.
 Then I really started to get obsessed with it."
 During that same interview, Moore was asked who his earliest teachers were, and he stated, "The first teacher was Mary Biddle, and I studied for a year with her, just some basic lessons at the local music shop.
 After about a year, I had advanced, and she referred me to another guy named Nick Bucci, who was a great player in my local area.
 He was studying jazz guitar with Pat Martino, and was also a rock guy, and he just taught me a lot of stuff; theory, and exercises, and all different kinds of stuff to make me become a better player and musician."
 Moore played clubs and bars until Shrapnel executive Mike Varney discovered him via a demo and biography that Moore submitted to the Spotlight column, which Varney headed for Guitar Player.
 His connection to Varney led to an opportunity to appear in a Pepsi commercial in 1985 (only Vinnie's hands appeared in the commercial as his guitar playing is heard).
 Following this, Moore recorded his first solo album, Mind's Eye (1986), released on Shrapnel Records and featuring Tony MacAlpine on keyboards.
 The album received several awards from guitar magazines and sold over 100,000 copies.